cmgriffing-at-gitkraken/cli-playbook/README.md

 CLI Playbook allows you to define a sequence of commands in a JSON playbook file and execute them while recording your screen.
 The tool is particularly useful for:

-- Creating CLI demos
+- Creating CLI demos and tutorials
 - Documenting development workflows
 - Automating repetitive command sequences
-- Creating tutorial videos
+- Recording step-by-step technical procedures

 ## Requirements